-Just as Christians have their belief in an afterlife, so do pagans.
-Depending on the pagan tradition, the pagan afterlife will have different names and legends to go along with it.
-Learn about the pagan afterlife and we will answer the question “where do pagans go when they die?”
+Just as Christians and other religions have their beliefs in an afterlife, so do pagans.
+Depending on the pagan tradition and even down to the individual, the pagan afterlife will have different names and legends to go along with it.
+Learn about different ideas of the pagan afterlife and we will answer the question “where do pagans go when they die?”

 What we’ll cover in this article: